-Myles Dungan’s History 100 Roadshow is on the road again this November & December.
-Killarney, Monaghan, Donegal, Cork, Dublin and Mayo are all among the stops on the Autumn tour.
-Check out the details below – there’s a talk coming to a town near you!
+Myles Dungan’s History 100 Roadshow is on the road again this new year.
+Mayo & Sligo are among the stops already confirmed on the Autumn tour.
+There’s a talk coming to a town near you!

 Ireland’s “Long Decade” – 1912-1923 – was the most turbulent and transformative time in the nation’s recent history.
 Partition, the 1916 Easter Rising, the War of Independence, the Irish Civil War, the 1913 Lockout all happened during those few years – and all, of course, in the shadow of World War 1.
 Upwards of 40,000 Irish people died as a result of the various conflicts, with many more maimed and injured, and many iconic public buildings destroyed.